Ne0n09/cloudflared-remotefalcon/docs/troubleshooting/index.md

 ### Viewer page Now playing/Up next not updating as expected

-- You will observe intermittent and random times where the Now playing/Up next do not update and requests also do not play.
+- Intermittent and random times where the Now playing/Up next do not update and requests also do not play.

 - After waiting 15 minutes or so things will start working as expected again.